leecaochang/mesa-core/documents/MESA-Module.md

 ---

-## 8. Version 1 Scope
+## 8. Version Scope

-Version 1 of mesa-core implements the MESA Specification at Level 1 and Level 2, with partial Level 3 support.
+mesa-core 1.x implements the MESA Specification at Levels 1 and 2 in full and at Level 3 including the retrieval API, enforcement, and the lease coordination tools; multi-agent lease preemption is the one Level 3 capability that waits for Version 2.
 The focus is on correctness and simplicity over completeness.

-### Included in Version 1
+### Included in Version 1.0

 **Profile storage.** JsonFileBackend, SqliteBackend, MemoryBackend.
 Full CRUD operations.
 Deployment defaults.
 Orphan detection via `find_orphans()`.